 Education Projects that advance literacy for all ages or support the use of technology to bridge the gap between rural and urban schools.

-Arts and Cultural Heritage Projects that create opportunities for Newfoundland and Labrador artists to establish themselves within their chosen fields and promote the unique intellectual and cultural heritage of province.
+Arts and Cultural Heritage Projects that create opportunities for cultural organizations to grow and expand their programs and promote the unique intellectual and cultural heritage of the province.

 Civic Action and Engagement Projects that enhance leadership or build capacity, particularly within rural communities.